bvr/bvr.github.io/_posts/2023-01-12-merge-in-hash.md

 };
 ```

 A hash reference (basically a scalar with an address) is used here, so the initialization is with `{}`.
-I had some code to update such hash with data from another one, that was created by an user action, something like this
+I needed code to update such hash with data from another one, which was created by an user action, something like this

 ```perl
 my $updated = {